 Considered to be one of the longest species of lizard in the world, this species is only found on the island nation of New Guinea.
 Most of the crocodile monitor's natural history remains a mystery because of how intelligent and shy these arboreal creatures are.
 Entire expeditions who have targeted seeing this species often times leave without spotting a single one.

 Monitor lizards are the only reptiles besides snakes to have forked tongues.
 This allows them to use their sense of smell and taste to "see" what's going on around them.

 Birds, small mammals, eggs, carrion

-They do not have many natural predators.
-Humans often hunt them for their meat and skin.
+Humans hunt them for their meat and skin

 Sharp teeth, long tail, camouflage

 In captivity, 4–12 eggs per clutch